install-pinned/.github/profile/README.md

  - the authors of `foo`, and
  - all authors of all (sub)dependencies of `foo`

-to not be compromised at this point in time.[^1] If one of them is, an attacker may have pushed a malicious package to PyPI, which steals your code and your repository secrets (e.g. deployment tokens).[^2] To mitigate this problem, you should _pin_ your dependencies, i.e. use a `requirements.txt`/`poetry.lock`/... lock file that ensures only specific versions (with specific file hashes) are allowed.
+to not be compromised.[^1] If one of them is, an attacker may push a malicious package to PyPI which steals your code and your repository secrets (e.g. deployment tokens).[^2] To mitigate this problem, you should _pin_ your dependencies, i.e. use a `requirements.txt`/`poetry.lock`/... lock file that ensures only specific versions (with specific file hashes) are allowed.
 This changes the threat model from "trust continuously" to "trust on first use".